Nicovz21/TeamA5/docs/GameEngine/GameEngineSubSections/gui-components.md

 Additionally (although in retrospect this wasn't a great design decision), the `GamePanel` class also sets up various other essential game resources like the `graphicsHandler` and the Java Swing `Timer` that runs the game loop.

-The `GamePanel` class is also home to the universal pause function (which is another poor design decision to include in this class).
-Pressing the `P` key at any point while the game is running will immediately stop the game loop's `update` cycle but will continue the game's `draw` cycle, which essentially "pauses" the game.
+The `GamePanel` class is also home to the pause function.
+Pressing the `P` key while the game is running (GameState.LEVEL) will immediately stop the game loop's `update` cycle but will continue the game's `draw` cycle, which essentially "pauses" the game.
 It will also show the [sprite font](../../GameCodeDetails/GameCodeDetailsSubSections/sprite-font.md) text "PAUSE" in the middle of the screen while the game is paused.
 The `pauseLabel` variable is what defines that "PAUSE" text, and the `update` method and `draw` method contain the pause logic.